 Theft By Deception

 Theft by deception is defined as "[a person] purposely obtains property of another by deception."
 Commonly referred to as "conning," this is a very serious offense that has severe ramifications.
 If charged with this offense you should contact an experienced legal representative.
-LS&P Lawyers are available 24/7 for free consultation and has offices conveniently placed in New Jersey.
+LS&P Lawyers are available 24/7 for consultation and has offices conveniently placed in New Jersey.

 When proving theft by deception a prosecutor has to prove four elements of this crime: